okTurtles/dnschain/docs/Security-Model.md

     <img src="https://okturtles.com/other/images/Thin-Client-land-2.jpg" alt="Thin Client Land"/>
 </p>

-**We describe PoT not to claim it is better than SPV, but to explore the diversity of thin client techniques in order to help define a generic thin client protocol.**
+**We describe PoT not to claim it is better than SPV, but to explore the diversity of thin client techniques in order to help define a generic thin client protocol capable of supporting all of them.**

 __The rest of this document will focus on defining Proof of Transition since plenty of literature on thin clients and SPV(+) already exists elsewhere.__